GRNT Q4 2025 Earnings Call Summary | Stock Taper

 • Revenue: Q4 oil and natural gas sales totaled $105.5 million, flat year-over-year due to lower commodity prices.
 Full-year sales reached $450.3 million.

-• Adjusted EBITDAX: Approximately $70 million for Q4 and $315 million for the full year.
+• Adjusted EBITDAX: Approximately $70 million for Q4, totaling $315 million for the full year.

-• Dividend: Maintained a quarterly dividend of $0.11 per share.
+• Dividends: Maintained a quarterly dividend of $0.11 per share.

 2. Strategic Updates and Business Highlights

-• Transitioned from a non-operated to a capital allocator model focused on the Permian Basin, partnering with proven management teams.
+• Business Model Transition: Shifted from a traditional non-operated strategy to a capital allocator focused on the Permian Basin, partnering with proven management teams.

-• Announced a partnership with Conduit Power for natural gas-fired power generation, expected to improve gas realizations.
+• Energy Development: Announced a partnership with Conduit Power to develop 200 megawatts of natural gas-fired power generation, expected to enhance gas realizations.

 3. Forward Guidance and Outlook

-• Capital Expenditures: Projected development capital expenditures of $315 million, with total capital (including acquisitions) expected to be $320-$360 million.
+• Capital Expenditures: Projected development capital expenditures of $315 million for 2026, with an additional $20-$30 million for acquisitions.

-• Free Cash Flow: Anticipated to achieve free cash flow from operations in 2027, with a focus on aligning capital expenditures with cash flow.
+• Free Cash Flow: Anticipated to achieve free cash flow from operations by 2027, with a focus on aligning capital expenditures with cash flow.

 4. Bad News, Challenges, or Points of Concern

-• Commodity Pricing: Realized oil prices fell to $55.49 per barrel in Q4 from $65.53 the previous year, impacting revenue and cash flow.
+• Commodity Pricing Impact: Realized oil prices fell to $55.49 per barrel in Q4, down from $65.53 year-over-year, significantly affecting revenue and cash flow.

 5. Notable Q&A Insights

-• Pricing Dynamics: Management acknowledged lower realized prices for both oil and gas, with expectations for modest improvements in 2026.
+• Pricing Dynamics: Management acknowledged lower realized prices for oil and gas in Q4, attributing gas pricing issues to Waha differentials.

-• Production Plans: Anticipated 29 net wells to be brought online in 2026, with a shift back towards oil production.
+• Production Plans: For 2026, 29 net wells are planned, with a shift back towards oil production as the year progresses.

 Overall, Granite Ridge Resources, Inc. demonstrated strong production growth and strategic evolution in 2025, while facing challenges related to commodity pricing and operational costs.
-The company is positioning itself for sustainable free cash flow generation in 2027, with a focus on capital efficiency and shareholder returns.
+The company is positioning itself for sustainable growth and free cash flow in the coming years.